jonnonz1/nz-statute-book/acts/public/1989/broadcasting-act-1989.md

-    (ii) relating solely to 1 named constituency candidate at an election; and (iii) used or appearing to be used to promote or procure the election of the candidate; and (iv) broadcast by the candidate or with the candidate's authority within the election period; or (d) any advertisement placed by the Electoral Commission or by the Chief Registrar of Electors, a Registrar of Electors, a Returning Officer, or other official for the purposes of the Electoral Act 1993; or
+    (ii) relating solely to 1 named constituency candidate at an election; and (iii) used or appearing to be used to promote or procure the election of the candidate; and (iv) broadcast by the candidate or with the candidate's authority within the election period; or (d) any advertisement placed by the Electoral Commission, a Registrar of Electors, a Returning Officer, or other official for the purposes of the Electoral Act 1993; or
   (e) any non-partisan advertisement broadcast, as a community service, by the broadcaster.
 (2A) Nothing in subsection (1) restricts the amount of money that a political party or group of related political parties may spend on the production costs of an election programme.
 (2B) Nothing in this Act derogates from section 214B of the Electoral Act 1993.